zeba318/ecommerce_sales_excel_sql_powerbi/README.md

 ---

 ## 1. Project Overview
-this project Analyze an ecommerce sales dataset to evaluate sales performance, customer purchasing behaviour, and product Profitablility. the Project Involves data cleaning using excel,sql and the development of a interactive power bi dashboard. the analysis focuses on identify sales trends, top performing products , customer segment, payment methods and regional performance.
+this project Analyze an ecommerce sales dataset to evaluate sales performance, customer purchasing behaviour, and product Profitability. the Project Involves data cleaning using excel, SQL and the development of a interactive power bi dashboard. the analysis focuses on identify sales trends, top performing products , customer segment, payment methods and regional performance.

+problem statement: the business has sales Data but lack of clear insights into sales performance, customer Behaviour, product Performance, Regional sales and profitability.

 ---
 ## 2. Objectives

  the objective is to generate actionable business insights and recommendations that help improve revenue, profitability and overall business Decision making.